redha1419/smartResponse/README.md

 Front-end app: React Native and Apple Maps

-Back-end: Node.js + express, Python, Math and machine learning libraries such as librosa, openCV, matplolib, scikit, tensorFlow; and finally PostgreSQL for the database
+Back-end: Node.js + express, Python, Math and machine learning/signal processing libraries such as librosa, openCV, matplolib, scikit, tensorFlow; and finally PostgreSQL for the database

 API: We used the cityIQ api to get live audio and images of Hamilton.